 Mergers and FDIC Coverage

-Pay attention to news about bank mergers and rescues of failing banks.
+Pay attention to news about bank mergers and rescues of failing banks—especially your banks.
 What happens if you hold accounts at Bank A and Bank B, and the two banks merge?
-If there is a bank failure handled by the FDIC, insurance coverage will often treat your deposits as if they were at separate institutions for a short period.
-After that period, you may want to move assets elsewhere to stay under the coverage limits.
+If there's a bank failure handled by the FDIC, insurance coverage will often treat your deposits as if they were at separate institutions for a short period.
+Before that period ends, though, you may want to move assets elsewhere to stay under the coverage limits.

 If your FDIC-insured bank folds, the FDIC typically gets involved and attempts to sell your bank's loan and deposit accounts to a financially sound or stable bank.
 If the sale goes through, your account will be moved to the buying bank.
 If the sale doesn't happen, the FDIC may send you a check for the insured portion of your qualifying accounts.
 If the FDIC needs further input from you, you'll receive correspondence in the mail.